-Expanding a private clinic from a single successful location to a multi-site empire is a defining moment for any healthcare entrepreneur.
+Expanding a private clinic from a single successful location to a multi-site network is a defining moment for any healthcare entrepreneur.
 While this growth is a testament to your clinical excellence, it often introduces a level of operational complexity that spreadsheets and legacy systems simply cannot handle.

 The "silo effect" becomes a significant hurdle, where patient data, appointment schedules, and financial reports are fragmented across different locations, leading to administrative chaos and lost revenue.